Music Release’s

 Sankofa - To My Chagrin (2007)

 Discovering Sankofa’s To My Chagrin feels like unearthing a missing chapter in indie-rock history.
-Released in 2007, the EP exists slightly outside the frame of its era—raw but thoughtful, urgent yet introspective—sounding less like a band chasing trends and more like one carving out its own emotional and sonic space.
+Recorded in 2007, the EP exists slightly outside the frame of its era—raw but thoughtful, urgent yet introspective—sounding less like a band chasing trends and more like one carving out its own emotional and sonic space.

 From the first track, Sankofa balances grit with melody.
 The guitars bite, but they also breathe; rhythms push forward with nervous energy while leaving room for reflection.
 There’s a restless intelligence running through the EP, a sense that every song is wrestling with identity, frustration, and self-awareness rather than settling for easy catharsis.
 To My Chagrin doesn’t posture or overexplain—it trusts the listener to feel their way through it.